-The following is a general summary of the principal Canadian federal income tax considerations generally applicable under Income Tax Act (Canada) (the "Tax Act") to a holder of Common Shares, each of whom, at all relevant times, for the purposes of the Tax Act, holds such Common Shares as capital property, deals at arm's length with the Company, is not affiliated with the Company and, for purposes of the Tax Act, is not, is not deemed to be, a resident of Canada and has not and will not use or hold or be deemed to use or hold the Common Shares in the course of carrying on business in Canada (a "Non-Resident Holder").
-Special rules, which are not discussed below, may apply to a non-resident of Canada that is an insurer which carries on business in Canada and elsewhere.
-Such Non-Resident Holders should consilt their own tax advisors.
+The following summary describes, as of the date hereof, the principal Canadian federal income tax consequences under Income Tax Act (Canada) (the "Tax Act") and the regulations thereunder (the "Regulations") generally applicable to a holder of Common Shares who, at all relevant times, for the purposes of the Tax Act, (i) holds such Common Shares as capital property, (ii) deals at arm's length with the Company, (iii) is not affiliated with the Company, (iv) is not, and is not deemed to be, a resident of Canada, and (v) does not use or hold (and will not be deemed to use or hold) the Common Shares in the course of carrying on a business in Canada, or otherwise in connection with a business carried on in Canada (a "Non-Resident Holder").
+Special rules, which are not discussed in this summary, may apply to a Non-Resident Holder that is an insurer carrying on business in Canada and elsewhere or is an "authorized foreign bank")as defined in the Tax Act).
+Such Non-Resident Holders should consult their own tax advisors.

-The Common Shares will generally be considered capital property to a Non-Resident Holder unless either (i) the Non-Resident Holder holds the Common Shares in the course of carrying on a business of buying and selling securities or

-(ii) the Non-Resident Holder has acquired the Common Shares in a transaction or transactions considered to be an adventure or concern in the nature of trade.
+The Common Shares will generally be considered capital property to a Non-Resident Holder provided that the Non-Resident Holder does not use or hold (and will not use or hold) the Common Shares in the course of carrying on a business of trading or dealing in securities and such Non-Resident Holder has not acquired (and will not acquire) the Common Shares in one or more transactions considered to be an adventure or concern in the nature of trade.

-The term "U.S. Holder," for the purposes of this section, means a Non-Resident Holder who, for purposes of the Canada-United States Tax Convention (1980) as amended, (the "Convention"), is at all relevant times a resident of the United States and is a "qualifying person" within the meaning of the Convention.
-In some circumstances, fiscally transparent entities (including limited liability companies) will be entitled to benefits under the Convention.
-Non-Resident Holders are urged to consult with their own tax advisors to determine their entitlement to benefits under the Convention based on their particular circumstances.
+The term "U.S. Holder" for the purposes of this section, means a Non-Resident Holder who, for purposes of the Canada-United States Tax Convention (1980) as amended, (the "Convention"), is at all relevant times a resident of the United States and is a "qualifying person" under, and entitled to the benefits of, the Convention, Certain U.S. resident entities that are fiscally transparent for United States federal income tax purposes (including certain limited liability companies) may not in all circumstances be entitled to the benefits of the Convention.
+Members of or holders of an interest in such an entity that holds Common Shares should consult their own tax advisors regarding the extent, if any, to which the benefits of the Convention will apply to the entity in respect of its Common Shares.

-This summary is based on the current provisions of the Tax Act, the regulations thereunder (the "Regulations"), the current provisions of the Convention, counsel's understanding of the current published administrative policies and assessing practices of the Canada Revenue Agency (the "CRA") publicly available prior to the date hereof.
+This summary is based on the information contained in this Form 10-K, the current provisions of the Tax Act, the Regulations, the current provisions of the Convention and counsel's understanding of the published administrative policies and assessing practices of the Canada Revenue Agency (the "CRA") published in writing by the CRA prior to the date hereof.
 This summary also takes into account all specific proposals to amend the Tax Act and Regulations publicly announced by or on behalf of the Minister of Finance (Canada) prior to the date hereof (collectively, the "Proposed Tax Amendments").
-No assurances can be given that the Proposed Tax Amendments will be enacted or will be enacted as proposed.
-Other than the Proposed Tax Amendments, this summary does not take into account or anticipate any changes in law or the administration policies or assessing practice of CRA, whether by judicial, legislative, governmental or administrative decision or action, nor does it take into account provincial, territorial or foreign income tax legislation or considerations, which may differ significantly from those discussed herein.
+This summary assumes that the Proposed Tax Amendments will be enacted substantially as proposed; however, no assurances can be given that the Proposed Tax Amendments will be enacted as proposed or at all.
+Other than the Proposed Tax Amendments, this summary does not take into account or anticipate any changes in law or the administrative policies or assessing practices of the CRA, whether by way of legislative, governmental or judicial decision or action, nor does it take into account other federal or any provincial, territorial or foreign legislation or considerations, which may differ significantly from those discussed herein.